Find Texas’ Accredited Sonography Programs in 2023

 Getting Started as a Sonographer in Texas

-A strong foundation in science, math, and English will help prepare you for the rigorous course of study ahead.
+• Choose an Accredited Ultrasound Program.
+There are 26 schools in Texas that have CAAHEP accredited programs in Sonography or Cardiac Sonography.
 Many programs have course prerequisites that must be passed with an acceptable grade (typically C or better) prior to application.
 In many cases these course requirements can be met while still in high school or while attending a local community college.

 Connect with Educational Programs near You